keXXpert/reactSocialNetwork/README.md

 Build deployed on: https://kexxpert.online/social

-For testing please use these credentials:
+For testing please contact me for credentials.

-Login: free@samuraijs.com

-Password: free

 Social Network has the following functionality:
 - Initial app layout